openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 * a `sub` claim identifying the user in the context of the claim source,
 * a `verified_claims` element containing one or more verified_claims objects.

+Claims sources SHOULD sign the assertions containing `verified_claims` in order to protect integrity and authenticity.
+The way a RP determines the key material used for validation is out of scope, the recommended way is to determine the claims source's public keys by obtaining the JWKS URL from its `openid-configuration` using the `iss` URL of the particular JWT.

 The following is an example of an assertion including verified claims as aggregated claims.

 <{{examples/response/aggregated_claims_simple.json}}

 An assertion MAY include (or refer to) multiple `verified_claims` provided by different external claims sources.
-To support this use case, this specification extends the syntax as defined in Section 5.6.2 of the OpenID Connect specification [@!OpenID]) so the references to claims sources can also be string arrays.
+To support this use case, this specification extends the syntax as defined in Section 5.6.2 of the OpenID Connect specification [@!OpenID]) to also allow references to multiple claims sources as string array.

 The following example shows an ID token containing `verified_claims` from two different external claims sources, one as aggregated and the other as distributed claims.